 Our focus, the Savarkarji said that our focus is to have the authority to make love ourselves.
 And that can only be obtained if you have complete independence.

-And he said that we will get complete independence through our revolution.
+He said that we will get complete independence through our revolution.
 And obviously, these ideas were too much revolutionary at that point of time.
 And obviously, they will not be liked by the British administration.